timoleo23/Teams-PhoneNumbersManager/README.md

 - Assign / unassign voice policies to a user
 - only Calling Plans (aka PSTN) configuration is supported - Direct Routing is our of scope

-This application is a Power Apps deployed into Microsoft Teams.
-The pre-requisites to deploy the solution are :
-- Power Platform licenses (per user / per app) to use Premium connectors
-- An Azure Subscription to deploy the required Azure services
-- One Azure AD Premium (P1) license to protect the Service (admin) Account

 The architecture of this solution can be adapted to support other scenarios taht require delegated admin management of Teams phone system or any other feature accessible via PowerShell cmdlet or even MS Graph API.

 Here is a screenshot of the application